Grant Program Guidelines

 - Grants cannot be awarded to labor, fraternal or political causes; additionally, grants cannot be awarded to churches or religious organizations that require service recipients to participate in religious activities and/or receive religious instruction or paraphernalia in order to receive service

-The Jordan Cove-Pacific Connector grant program application process is currently open.
-The deadline for submissions will be 11:59pm, November 1, 2018.
+The Jordan Cove-Pacific Connector grant program application process is currently closed.

 Please contact email@example.com for any questions or additional information.